 Our Florida flight school is well equipped with over 100 aircraft and five Flight Training Devices, but aside from our excellent facilities we have a reputation in the industry for having friendly, approachable staff who provide outstanding training.

-We hold regular ‘Be A Pilot Careers Events’ (BAPCEs) across the state and country and recommend you attend one of these events to meet the team and get a feel for life at L3Harris Airline Academy as well as learning more about being a pilot as a career.
+We hold regular ‘Be A Pilot Careers Events’ (BAPCEs) across the country and online and recommend you attend one of these events to meet the team and get a feel for life at L3Harris Flight Academy as well as learning more about being a pilot as a career.
 It can also help to check out our blog posts to get a sense of what cadet life is like, during and after your training.

 Stage 2: Application & selection